-Jet Airways, bankers to meet airline's vendors, lessors to discuss debt plan: sources
+Jet Airways, bankers to meet airline's vendors, lessors to discuss debt plan - sources

 Lessors have already forced the airline to ground at least four of its new fuel-efficient Boeing 737 MAX aircraft over non-payment of dues, the first source said, adding more planes could be grounded if lessors are unconvinced by the plan Jet presents next week.

+Jet did not respond to various Reuters queries for this article but late on Friday, after the story was published, a company spokesman said none of its 737 MAX planes have been grounded.

-Jet Airways and SBI did not immediately respond to a request for comment.
+SBI did not respond to a request for comment.

 Jet has a total of 124 aircraft, the vast majority of which are leased.